Martchus/syncthingtray/README.md

 ### Building this straight
 0. Install (preferably the latest version of) the CGG toolchain or Clang, the required Qt modules and CMake.
 1. Get the sources.
-For the lastest version from Git clone the following repositories:
+For the latest version from Git clone the following repositories:
    ```
    cd $SOURCES
    git clone https://github.com/Martchus/cpp-utilities.git c++utilities